 - 7. Access to food.
 While the right to sufficient food is guaranteed under Zimbabwe's constitution, 13 poverty, disease, economic hardship and low agricultural productivity have impeded the availability of and access to adequate food.
 Zimbabwe's Global Hunger Index was 34.4 in 2019, ranking the country 109th of 117 countries.
 14 Despite a good agricultural season in early 2021, 2.9 million people in rural areas (27 percent of the rural population) were food- or cereal-insecure at the peak of the following lean season.
 15 In urban areas, 2.4 million people (42 percent of the urban population) were food- or cereal-insecure.
 16 Households headed by women, older people or children are among the most vulnerable. - 8.
 The Government provides grain and cash transfers for destitute families through the food deficit mitigation strategy and the harmonized social cash transfer programme, which are embedded in the national social protection policy framework.17 Social protection coverage remains low; building resilience and widening social safety nets will help to ease the impact of stressors and to fight poverty.18 - 9.
 Ending malnutrition.
-The country shows positive results for wasting and obesity among children under 5 (prevalence of 2.9 and 2.5 percent respectively); anaemia among women and girls of reproductive age (28.8 percent); and exclusive breastfeeding of infants age 0-5 months (41.9 percent).
+The country shows positive results for wasting and obesity among children under 5 (prevalence of 2.9 and 2.5 percent respectively); anaemia among women and girls of reproductive age (28.8 percent); and exclusive breastfeeding of infants aged 0-5 months (41.9 percent).
 By contrast, having decreased from 27 percent in 2015 to 23.5 percent in 2019, stunting in children under 5 increased to 29.4 percent in 2020; with higher prevalence among boys (34.5 percent) than girls (24.3 percent).
-Obesity is more prominent among women age 18 and above (25.3 percent) than among men (4.7 percent).
+Obesity is more prominent among women aged 18 and above (25.3 percent) than among men (4.7 percent).
 Rural children experience more stunting, wasting and underweight than their urban counterparts.
-A third of women of child-bearing age consume diets with minimum dietary diversity, and 6 percent of children age 6-23 months consume a minimum acceptable diet.
-20 - 10.
-While the HIV prevalence remains high, at 11.9 percent overall and 14.7 percent among women, Zimbabwe has achieved the "90-90-90" targets,21 shifting attention from
+A third of women of child-bearing age consume diets with minimum dietary diversity, and 6 percent of children aged 6-23 months consume a minimum acceptable diet.
+On the counterparts of the counterparts of children aged 6-23 months consume a minimum acceptable diet.

 11 Sustainable Development Solutions Network.
-SDG Index and Dashboards 2017; Sustainable Development Report 2021: The Decade of Action for the Sustainable Development Goals.
+SDG Index and Dashboards 2017.
+Sustainable Development Report 2021: The Decade of Action for the Sustainable Development Goals.